 Generate the simulated data

-First, we generate the spatial transcriptomics data with lattice neighborhood, i.e. ST platform by using the function gendata_RNAExp in DR.SC package, which is a Seurat object format.
+First, we analyze a simulated spatial transcriptomics data from ST platform, which is a Seurat object format.
 It is noted that the meta.data must include spatial coordinates in columns named “row” (x coordinates) and “col” (y coordinates)!
+This data is available here.

 library(DR.SC)